Authentication in CI/CD and scripts

 When your Agent needs to process files, create a sandbox, upload the files, and pass the sandbox ID to the run:Bulk-reprocess Cases on an Agent

-When you need to route a set of Cases to a specific Agent — for example, assigning a backlog of items after a new Agent is deployed.
-Any active Runs for the specified Cases are interrupted:--ids accepts a comma-separated list of up to 100 Case IDs.
+When you need to route a set of Cases to a specific Agent — for example, assigning a backlog of items after a new Agent is deployed.--ids accepts a comma-separated list of up to 100 Case IDs.
 The --yes flag skips the confirmation prompt, which is required in non-interactive scripts.

 Collect Run output from a completed run